 Project Assistant

 Julia Morin is the Project Assistant for the GWEP.
-She graduated from the University of New England in May of 2023 with a Bachelor in Medical Biology with the intention of taking a gap year and attending Medical School.
-Julia joined the GWEP team in October of 2024 and the work ignited a deep passion, changing the trajectory of her career.
-A lifelong Mainer, Julia has seen first-hand the unique needs of Maine’s older adults, particularly in rural communities.
-Julia is currently enrolled in the Masters of Public Health program at the University of New England, and she hopes to use this degree to continue working with older Mainers in rural and underserved communities.
+She graduated from the University of New England in May of 2023 with a Bachelor in Medical Biology.
+Wanting to explore other interests before committing to medical school, she decided to take a gap year following graduation from UNE.
+Julia joined the GWEP team in October of 2023, and she feels a strong connection to the grant’s mission.
+A lifelong Mainer, Julia has seen first-hand the unique needs of Maine’s older adults in rural communities.

 Lenard Kaye, DSW, PhD